Reflections on Data Design: Part 2

-We need to have better curricula for teaching students at our schools and universities.
+- Educate: We need to have better curricula for teaching students at our schools and universities.
 Data is not a field of IT or mathematics.
 It belongs in the humanities and requires strong IT fundament.
 Much of the insight gained by professionals over the last decades is not reflected in what is currently taught.

-Recognize that humans who consume information for the purpose of humans.
-Making decisions is an inherently human activity, even when humans have program a computer to do so.
+- Humanise: Recognize that humans consume information for the purpose of humans.
+Making decisions is an inherently human activity, even when humans have to program a computer to do so.
 It requires human knowledge to create information that is meaningful.
 I see a slow shift from a technology-focused practice to a people-focused practice, but that movement needs a louder voice to let the message that data is a people industry resonate.

 Will the future be brighter?